 The goal of the Community Garden Project is to solve the problem of unkempt vacant properties in the Fruit Belt.
 The project centers on two main activities.
-First, the students at Futures Academy are involved in the ongoing maintenance and development of the Futures Garden, a passive park which fronts the school.
-Four years ago, the site occupied by Futures Garden consisted of a series of unkempt vacant lots, which symbolized the powerless of the students, teachers, and neighborhood residents.
-To the children, these lots seem to say, "You are not worth much and no one really cares."
+First, the students at Futures Academy are involved in the ongoing maintenance and development of the Futures Garden, a passive park that fronts the school.
+A passive park is one that is designed to encourage meditation, picnicking, walking, playing, and observation of flowers and community art.
+Four years ago, the garden site was a series of unkempt vacant lots that symbolized the powerlessness of the students, teachers, and neighborhood residents.
+To the children, these lots seemed to say, "You are not worth much, and no one really cares."

 Futures students, in partnership with neighborhood residents and the Center for Urban Studies, decided to turn this message around.
-U.B. graduate students assisted the students in planning a passive garden, acquiring control over the land, and overseeing the physical development of the park.
+Graduate students assisted the students in planning a passive garden, acquiring control over the land, and overseeing the physical development of the park.
 The students learned that even with limited resources, they had the power to alter the visual image of the community through a vacant lot management strategy.
-Today, their task is to maintain and further develop Futures Garden.
+Today their task is to maintain and further develop the Futures Garden.

 Second, the students are involved in the development of a model vegetable garden with neighborhood residents.
-Here, they are learning about urban gardening, nutrition, and cooking healthy meals.
-As part of this project, the children were involved in a bioremediation project in which they learn how to use plants to cleanse the soil of contaminants.
+Here, they are learning about urban gardening, nutrition, and healthy meals.
+As part of this project, the children were involved in a bioremediation project in which they learned how to use plants to cleanse the soil of contaminants.